Latin America & Caribbean

 In photos: The long list of Mexican governors accused of corruption

-The Republic of Mexico includes 31 states and Mexico City, seat of the federal government.
-Of those, 11 former governors were arrested, charged or placed under investigation in the last four years for embezzling at least $13.4 billion, according to estimates by Mexican authorities.
-Read more here about how they used the United States to launder money and purchase homes and yachts.
+The Republic of Mexico includes 31 states and the federal district of Mexico City.
+Of those, 11 former governors were arrested, charged or placed under investigation in the last four years for alleged embezzlement of at least $13.4 billion, according to estimates by Mexican authorities.

 Danilo Ramirez / Reuters